maxwellc21/sit737-2025-prac10.1P/README.md

 ---

-## 📸 Screenshots

-_Add console and GCP screenshots here to prove each step._

----

 ## 📝 Notes & Challenges

 During implementation, setting IAM roles for Artifact Registry and Cloud Logging required fine-tuning.
 Resolving port conflicts for local port‑forward and annotating ServiceAccount for Workload Identity were key tasks.